Vivian Wilson: Public image

 Wilson is known for her "extremely online" personality.

 In 2025, Wilson was featured on the cover of Teen Vogue.
 Teen Vogue described Wilson as "extremely online" and "really good at it"; she is outspoken about transgender issues, which she has noted she feels "obligated to talk about", and has described the state of American politics in 2025 as "terrifying".
 Wilson has spoken at length about her political views, describing herself as a leftist while rejecting characterization as a Marxist.
-She has expressed support for universal basic income, free healthcare, reducing wealth inequality, and food, water, and shelter as human rights.
+She has expressed support for universal basic income and health care, reducing wealth inequality, and food, water, and shelter as human rights.
 When asked if her upbringing influenced her politics, she said "Seeing that kind of wealth – extravagant wealth – firsthand, while living in Los Angeles and seeing the [huge] homelessness problem, the wealth gap ...
 You start to wonder, how is this fair?"

-Wilson has been vocally critical of Musk's actions and supportive of transgender rights.
-Following the result of the 2024 United States presidential election, Wilson voiced her intention to emigrate from the United States in the future.
-After Musk's controversial salute at Donald Trump's inauguration that has been described as a Nazi salute, she proclaimed "let's call a spade a fucking spade".
+Wilson has been critical of Musk's actions and views on transgender rights.
+Following the result of the 2024 United States presidential election, Wilson said she intended to emigrate from the United States in the future.
+After Musk's salute controversy at Donald Trump's inauguration, she said "let's call a spade a fucking spade".
 In September 2025, Wilson made her New York Fashion Week debut as a runway model.
+In 2026, she created a line of merchandise featuring the phrase "evil woke mind virus", referencing past comments by Musk, with a portion of the profits being donated to the Trevor Project, an LGBTQ youth charity.

 Personal life

-Wilson studied for a year and a half at the Temple University campus in Tokyo, Japan, before dropping out and returning to Los Angeles for modeling in May 2025, and by September she had signed with CAA.
-Prior to achieving prominence, Wilson had hoped to work as a translator, and had been studying French, Spanish, and Japanese to that end.
+Wilson studied for a year and a half at the Temple University campus in Tokyo, Japan, before dropping out and returning to Los Angeles for modeling in May 2025.
+By September she had signed with CAA.
+Prior to her public prominence, Wilson had hoped to work as a translator, and had been studying French, Spanish, and Japanese to that end.
 Since then she has considered other possibilities, including Twitch streaming.
 She and her mother are on good terms.
-Wilson has four full siblings: a twin brother, Griffin, and three younger brothers who are triplets, named Kai, Saxon, and Damian.
+Wilson has four full siblings: a twin brother, Griffin, and three younger brothers who are triplets, named Kai, Saxon, and Damian, and at least nine half-siblings from her father's side.